1. Filings – updated

-The Jersey Financial Services Commission (JFSC) is now working remotely.
-The Registry is working in an entirely digital basis and document submission is through the electronic filing portal Easy Companies Registry and by email for the JFSC.
+The Jersey Financial Services Commission (JFSC) continues to work remotely.
+The Registry is working on an entirely digital basis and document submission is through the electronic filing portal Easy Companies Registry and by email for the JFSC.
+The Registry is also in the process of rolling out a new platform called myRegistry.

 2. Can searches be conducted?